Travel Insurance – everything you need to know!

 Hospitalised in a foreign country?
 We know it’s not going to be much fun.
 This benefit helps to cover some of the out-of-pocket, non-medical expenses which you may have, such as phone calls or non-hospital food!

 You can put in a claim under the Personal Liability benefit if you incur costs because you are legally responsible for an accident which causes injury to an external person or damage to property.

-Travel Insurance for Rental Vehicle Insurance Excess
+Rental Vehicle Insurance Excess

 If you are hiring a rental vehicle on your travels, taking out cover for rental vehicle insurance excess will cover the excess portion of your rental car insurance if you damage the rental car in an accident.